Azure/sap-hana/documentation/ansible/system-design-deployment/interim-playbook-preparation.md

 ## Preparing the Existing Ansible Playbook

-To prevent the overlap, you must log on to the deployer and comment certain lines in `Azure_SAP_Automated_Deployment/sap-hana/deploy/ansible/sap_playbook.yml`.
+To enable the deployment to succeed, you must comment out certain lines in `Azure_SAP_Automated_Deployment/sap-hana/deploy/ansible/sap_playbook.yml`.

-The following Ansible plays need to be commented out to stop the tasks from running:
+Log on to the deployer and comment out the following Ansible plays:

 1. Azure File Share mounting, lines 49-65: